ywamsendai/ywamsendai-website/content/en/donate.md

 ## International

-To save money on fees, we recommend using a money transfer service for sending money internationally, rather than directly via your bank.
+Please use a money transfer service for sending money internationally.
+This is the cheapest way to send us money.
 We recommend a service called [Wise](https://www.wise.com/).
 Here are details you will need for a Wise transfer:

 * Recipient type: "A business / charity"
 * Their email: admin@ywamsendai.org
 * Name of the business / organisation: シュウキョウホウジン　セカイセイネンセンキョウカイ (please copy and paste this to avoid mistakes!)
+* Country: Japan
+* City: Osaka
+* Recipient address: 2-15-3 Kanmakicho, Takatsuki
+* Post Code: 569-0003
 * Bank name: [9900] Japan Post Bank (Yucho)
 * Branch name: [018] Zero Ichi Hachi
 * Account type: (Futsuu) Savings/General